rholdy/rholdy.github.io/about.md

 permalink: /about/
 ---

-I currently work for MasteryConnect, making apps for teachers.
+I currently work for Slate, making custom software for a few really awesome clients.
 If you would like to get in touch, send me an email.